Careers360 Logo

 The energy of an electron in a hydrogen atom is determined by the principal quantum number.
 Thus, the energy of the orbitals increases as: 1s< 2s= 2p< 3s= 3p= 3d< 4s= 4p < 4d= 4f.

-However, the energy of an electron in a multielectron atom is dependent on not just the principal quantum number (shell) as well as also on the azimuthal quantum number (subshell) which is quite unlike that of an hydrogen atom.
+However, the energy of an electron in a multielectron atom is dependent not just on the principal quantum number (shell) as well as also on the azimuthal quantum number (subshell), which is quite unlike that of a hydrogen atom.
 This implies that, for a given principal quantum number, s, p, d, f, all will have different energies.

 NCERT Exemplar Class 11 Chemistry Solutions Chapter 2: Matching Type